JoshPaulie/JoshPaulie.github.io/README.md

 Welcome to [bexli.co](bexli.co), my personal website.
 A static blog is coming soon but for now, a plead for my employment.

+Want to learn Python this summer?
+[Click here](.learnpython.md) to learn about the course I'm offering!

 ## Skillset
 Python (OOP) • MongoDB • Git/VCS